 (Note: 100 mg of chili powder contains 0.13 mg of capsaicin.
 One tablespoon of ground chili pepper would contain anywhere between 0.8 mg and 480 mg of capsaicin.)

 Capsaicin’s Adverse Effects to Hair Follicles

 Many capsaicin based pain and inflammation medications target the VR1/TRVP1 receptors.
-As these receptors are involved in mediating body temperature, and transmitting heat and pain sensations, blocking them leads to a decrease in pain.
-The VR1/TRVP1 receptors can be found in large amounts in the Central nervous system (CNS), the Peripheral nervous system.
+As these receptors are involved in mediating body temperature and transmitting heat and pain sensations, blocking them leads to a decrease in pain.
+The VR1/TRVP1 receptors can be found in large amounts in the Central nervous system (CNS), and the Peripheral nervous system.
 However, research has shown that the receptors are not just limited to sensory neurons and pain transmission.
 They are also expressed on the human scalp and hair follicles, and are involved in human hair growth and inhibition.
 More studies are needed to explore and define the physiological signaling.

-An in-vitro study done suggests that pure capsaicin has adverse effects on hair growth in a dose-dependent manner.
+One in-vitro study suggests that pure capsaicin has adverse effects on hair growth in a dose-dependent manner.
 The higher the capsaicin concentration exposed to the VR1 receptors, the higher the inhibition of hair growth (regression), which causes premature hair follicle catagen and activation of hair growth inhibitors as per the diagram below.

 According to diagram A, all it took was 1 mmol (.01 mg/dL) of capsaicin to lessen hair growth by approximately 1%.
 Respectively, 10mmol (.11 mg/dL) of capsaicin lessen hair growth by approximately 30%., and the largest amount of capasaicin, 30 mmol (or .34 mg/dL) lessened hair growth by approximately 50%, compared to the control group. .34 mg/DL, can be found in approximately 261.5 mg of chili powder.